MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 The sections include:

 - `Docker Compose information` for `DOMAIN` and `Let's Encrypt`
+- `Cloudflare API` for Let's Encrypt DNS-01 certificates
 - Your `Grafana Cloud` information
 - The location of your `Music` for generating logs
 - `Telegram` for Grafana alerts needs the `token` and `chatid`

+* * *

+### `traefik.yml` in the traefik directory

+This file is our static traefik config.
+It should never need updating, except for this one thing.

+- At the bottom of the file, under the "Certificate Resolvers", you will find `email:` and will have `"your_email_address@some_email_provider.com"`
+- Change the `"your_email_address@some_email_provider.com"` to an email address you have access to (this is for LE renewals)

 * * *